Gravitational waves from conformal symmetry breaking

 where the spectral shape is defined by

 and the peak frequency today is

-The parameter $\kappa_v = \rho_v/\rho_\text{vac}$ is defined as the fraction of vacuum energy that gets converted into bulk motion of the fluid~\cite{Caprini:2015} and $v_w$ is the terminal bubble wall velocity.
+The parameter $\kappa_v = \rho_v/\rho_\text{vac}$ is defined as the fraction of vacuum energy that gets converted into bulk motion of the fluid~\cite{Caprini:2015}.
 Interestingly, in the case of large supercooling $\alpha \gg 1$ the dependence of the spectrum on $\alpha$ drops out.